Pasta Bolognese

 ingredients for pasta bolognese

-• Onions, Carrots, Celery, Garlic: These aromatic vegetables form the flavor base of the sauce, providing depth and sweetness.
+• Onions, Carrots, Celery, Garlic: Form the flavor base of the sauce.

-• Pancetta: Enhances the meaty flavor of the sauce with its salty and savory profile.
-It’s essentially Italian bacon, cured with salt and spices, and then dried (unlike American bacon, which is smoked).
-You can find it in the deli section of most supermarkets or conveniently pre-cut and packaged in the refrigerated gourmet foods aisle, which is a great time saver.
+• Pancetta: This Italian bacon adds a rich, meaty flavor to the sauce.
+Unlike American bacon, it’s cured with salt and spices and then dried, not smoked.
+You can usually find it in the deli section or pre-cut in the refrigerated gourmet foods aisle—perfect for saving time.

 • Beef Broth: Provides additional meaty flavor and richness, while also adding moisture.